explosion/spaCy/website/docs/api/architectures.md

 that the final character is always in the last position, instead of being in an arbitrary position depending on the word length.

-The characters are embedded in a embedding table with 256 rows, and the vectors concatenated.
+The characters are embedded in a embedding table with a given number of rows, and the vectors concatenated.
 A hash-embedded vector of the `NORM` of the word is also concatenated on, and the result is then passed through a feed-forward network to construct a single vector to represent the information.

 | Name        | Description                                                                                                                                                     |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |